 Daniel Gerlanc has worked as a data scientist for more than decade and been writing software for nearly 20 years.
 He frequently teaches live trainings on oreilly.com and is the author of the video course Programming with Data: Python and Pandas.
 He has coauthored several open source R packages, published in peer-reviewed journals, and is a graduate of Williams College.

-Programming with Data: Python and Pandas(Training)
+Programming with Data: Python and Pandas(Bootcamp)

 Boris Paskhaver is a full-stack web developer based in New York City with experience building apps in React / Redux and Ruby on Rails.
 His favorite part of programming is the never-ending sense that there’s always something new to master — a secret language feature, a popular design pattern, an emerging library or — most importantly — a different way of looking at a problem.

 Getting Started with Pandas for Data Analysis(Half-Day Training)

 Noemi Derzsy is a Senior Inventive Scientist at AT&T Chief Data Office within the Data Science and AI Research organization.
 Her research is centered on understanding and modeling customer behavior and experience through large-scale consumer and network data, using machine learning, network analysis/modeling, Spatio-temporal mining, text mining, and natural language processing techniques.